remind-me-later/Ceres/README.md

 ## Folder organization

-- `ceres_core` contains the core emulator logic, such as cpu, apu and ppu emulation.
+- `ceres-core` contains the core emulator logic, such as cpu, apu and ppu emulation.
-- `ceres_sdl` contains an sdl frontend with a cli interface.
+- `ceres-wgpu` contains a `wgpu` frontend with a cli interface.
-- `ceres_gtk` contains a gtk frontend with a gui.
+- `ceres-gtk` contains a `gtk` frontend with a gui.

 ## Thanks